Deltares/hydromt_fiat/docs/user_guide/user_guide_overview.rst

    Object ID   Zone

    1           Base Zone 1
-   2           Land Use 1, Land Use 3    >  two zones in the land-use aggregation file overlap and geometry to falls
+   2           Land Use 1, Land Use 3    >  two zones (polygons) in the land-use aggregation file overlap and object
-                                            into both zones
-   3           Land Use 2
+                                            falls into both zones 3           Land Use 2